ckflight/FMCW_RADAR/README.md

 N number of samples is determined by sweep bandwith rise time and sampling frequency.
 For example:

-  If sampling freq = 500KSamples/sec and sweep rise time is 1ms for 200MHz bandwith then in 1 millisecond, system will pack 500 samples   of 16 bit data and transfer 1000 8 bit samples to Python script.
-So 1MByte data per second is needed for 500KHz sampling frequency.
+  If sampling freq = 500KSamples/sec and sweep rise time is 1ms for 200MHz bandwith then system will pack 500(16 bit adc samples) and transfer 1000(8 bit adc samples) to Python script in 1ms.
+So 1MByte data per second is buffered to Host PC for 500KHz sampling frequency.

 Python Script: I have uploaded an example record file along with python scripts where peaks of the stationary objects can be seen.
 I will later add real time plot by simply doing record and plotting with 2 different treads simultaneously.